How Exercise Makes You Need to Go

 Movement, especially the up and down jostling our bodies receive when jogging, running or doing activities like jump rope, send signals to our intestines.
 As they're being jostled around, the stimulation can act as a trigger.
 After 10, 20 or 30 minutes you may suddenly have the urge to go and need to find a restroom NOW.

 The intensity of your exercise matters.
 When you run, blood flow is directed away from the digestive system and toward working muscles.
 If you're engaged in an especially vigorous run, up to 80 percent of that blood flow is redirected.
-That diminished blood flow can cause a loss of control to your bowels.
+That diminished blood flow can cause a loss of control of your bowels.
 It's your body's way of reacting to the stress of exercise.
 The more intense your run, the more blood that's directed away and the more likely you'll need to go.

 Strength training exercises help move things through your system quicker.
 The speed that foods move through your body is called "transit time."
-An untrained 60 year old man can boost his transit time from 44 hours to as little as 20 hours, simply by engaging in regular workouts with weights.
+An untrained 60-year-old man can boost his transit time from 44 hours to as little as 20 hours, simply by engaging in regular workouts with weights.

 Emotional triggers can cause problems for people, especially in competitions.
 The stress of preparing for a race or run, pre-race anxiety, even a leisurely walk if it's in a group setting can all lead to bouts of "nervous diarrhea."